Mint tea 1

 BorageHerbs With Edible Flowers

-Many herbs have edible flowers than can be used as a colorful garnish for salads and for both sweet and savory dishes.
+Many herbs have edible flowers that can be used as a colorful garnish for salads and sweet and savory dishes.
 Add herb flowers to delicate salads and salad herbs such as lamb’s lettuce and chervil.
 Continue reading>>>

-VinaigretteHow to Make Herb Flavored Vinegars
+VinaigretteHow to Make Herb-Flavored Vinegars

 Add herbs to wine or cider vinegar to make herb-flavored vinegar.
-Basil, chervil, chives, dill, garlic, marjoram, mint, rosemary, sage, and tarragon are ten common herbs well-suited for making flavored vinegars.
+Basil, chervil, chives, dill, garlic, marjoram, mint, rosemary, sage, and tarragon are ten common herbs well-suited for making flavored vinegar.
 Continue reading >>>

 Written by Stephen Albert